-Interview with Milena Mironova – part of the management team at Maranata Logistics Ltd., Export Department
+Interview with Milena Mironova – part of the management team at Maranata Transport Group Ltd., Export Department

 Describe yourself in a few sentences?